 Diagnosing Work Addiction

-Mental health care providers and medical professionals have adopted the Bergen Work Addiction Scale to diagnosis work addiction.
+Mental health care providers and medical professionals have adopted the Bergen Work Addiction Scale to diagnose work addiction.
 This scale consists of rating several factors on a scale of 1 (never) to 5 (always).
 Questions are related to negative health impacts of working, reduction of previously important activities, inability to reduce working, attempts to find more time to work, and psychological motivations for working.

 Are You a Workaholic?

 In a culture where hard work is valued, and achievement is often linked to worth, it is likely that at least some people are asking themselves “Am I a workaholic?”
 This thought may be common, but work addiction is less common than may be expected.
 If you are wondering if you could be addicted to work, take our quiz to learn more.Take Our Work Addiction Self-Assessment

 Work Addiction Statistics